Jersey Shore shark attacks of 1916: Incidents and victims

 Between July 1 and 12, 1916, five people were attacked along the coast of New Jersey by sharks; only one of the victims survived.
 The first major attack occurred on Saturday, July 1 at Beach Haven, a resort town established on Long Beach Island off the southern coast of New Jersey.
-Charles Epting Vansant, 28, of Philadelphia, was on vacation at the Engleside Hotel with his family.
+Charles Epting Vansant, 23, of Philadelphia, was on vacation at the Engleside Hotel with his family.
 Before dinner, Vansant decided to take a quick swim in the Atlantic with a Chesapeake Bay Retriever that was playing on the beach.
 Shortly after entering the water, Vansant began shouting.
 Bathers believed he was calling to the dog, but a shark was actually biting Vansant's legs.
 He was rescued by lifeguard Alexander Ott and bystander Sheridan Taylor, who claimed the shark followed him to shore as they pulled the bleeding Vansant from the water.
 Vansant's left thigh was stripped of its flesh; he bled to death on the manager's desk of the Engleside Hotel at 6:45 PM.

 Despite the Vansant attack, beaches along the Jersey Shore remained open.
 Sightings of large sharks swimming off the coast of New Jersey were reported by sea captains entering the ports of Newark and New York City but were dismissed.
 The second major attack occurred on Thursday, July 6, 1916, at the resort town of Spring Lake, New Jersey, 45 mi north of Beach Haven.
 The victim was Charles Bruder, 27, a Swiss bell captain at the Essex & Sussex Hotel.
 Bruder was attacked while swimming 130 yd from shore.
-A shark bit him in the abdomen and severed his legs; Bruder's blood turned the water red.
-After hearing screams, a woman notified two lifeguards that a canoe with a red hull had capsized and was floating just at the water's surface.
+A shark bit his abdomen and severed his legs; Bruder's blood turned the water red.
+After hearing screams, a woman notified two lifeguards that a canoe with a red hull had capsized and was floating at the water's surface.
 Lifeguards Chris Anderson and George White rowed to Bruder in a lifeboat and realized he had been bitten by a shark.
 They pulled him from the water, but he bled to death on the way to shore.
 According to The New York Times, "women [were] panic-stricken [and fainted] as [Bruder's] mutilated body ... [was] brought ashore."
 Guests and workers at the Essex & Sussex and neighboring hotels raised money for Bruder's mother in Switzerland.